 The Dark Pictures Anthology: Man of Medan full review

-If you were a fan of the PS4 horror exclusive Until Dawn, then follow-up Man of Medan - the first part of studio Supermassives new Dark Pictures anthology series - has probably looked exciting, if somewhat familiar.
+If you were a fan of the PS4 horror exclusive Until Dawn, then follow-up Man of Medan - the first part of studio Supermassive's new Dark Pictures anthology series - probably looks exciting, if somewhat familiar.

-I tried the game’s singleplayer mode out when it was first announced at Gamescom 2018, but now I’ve spent an hour and a half playing through with someone else ahead of the game’s August 30 launch - when it will arrive on PS4, Xbox One, and PC, all for the friendly price of £24.99/$29.99 - and here's the good, the bad, and the ugly of it all.
+I've played through The Dark Pictures Anthology: Man of Medan ahead of the game’s August 30 launch - when it will arrive on PS4, Xbox One, and PC, all for the friendly price of £24.99/$29.99 - and here's the good, the bad, and the ugly of it all.

-The first thing to note is that you can still play through Man of Medan’s story entirely on your own if that’s how you prefer things - multiplayer is strictly optional.
+The first thing to note is that while there is multiplayer, you can still play through Man of Medan’s story entirely on your own if that’s how you prefer things - playing with friends is strictly optional.
 You also get the choice between two modes: a 2-5 player ‘movie night’ mode, in which you’ll pass a controller around to share responsibility for the big decisions; and a 2-player online co-op which splits things up a little differently.

 To recap for those who aren’t familiar, Man of Medan is the first game in The Dark Pictures Anthology, a new series of small, standalone horror titles.
 You’ll control a group of characters as you navigate a different horror story each time, making decisions that will determine who lives, who dies, and what happens along the way.

-Much like Until Dawn the aim is clearly to be filmic, with a photorealistic art style, cinematic aspect ratio (letterboxing and all) and performance capture throughout - including a performance from former X-Man Shawn Ashmore.
-And for the most part the game is pretty beautiful, with detailed animations that only occasionally slip into the uncanny valley), intricate backgrounds, and some occasional camera angles (fixed, like an old school Resident Evil) plucked straight out of the best of horror cinema.
+Much like Until Dawn the aim is clearly to be filmic, with a photorealistic art style, cinematic aspect ratio (letterboxing and all) and performance capture throughout - including from former X-Man Shawn Ashmore.
+And for the most part the game is pretty beautiful, with detailed animations (that only occasionally slip into the uncanny valley), intricate backgrounds, and some occasional camera angles (fixed, like an old school Resident Evil) plucked straight out of the best of horror cinema.

 The game seamlessly slips between playable segments and cut scenes - so delicately that at times you won’t even realise it’s happened - though with quick-time events liable to pop up at any time, you’re never entirely safe to put the controller down.

-The cinematic aspirations are clear - just as with Until Dawns’ star-studded cast - though like that game Man of Medan still shows its limitations.
-Its an old adage that editing is the heart of cinema, and interactivity still gets stuck in the way of that here - it’s impossible to set pacing when players need time to decide what to say or do, leaving plenty of awkward pauses.
+The cinematic aspirations are clear, though like Until Dawn before it Man of Medan shows the format's limitations.
+It's an old adage that editing is the heart of cinema, and interactivity still gets stuck in the way of that - it’s impossible to set pacing within a scene when players need time to decide what to say or do, leaving plenty of awkward pauses.
 Even outside of the interactive bits the camera cuts can be a touch jarring - presumably the result of the algorithm trying to figure out which shots to build into your playthrough, based on your actions thus far.

 Still, there’s a comfortable charm to these games, and throwing another player into the mix adds a welcome wrinkle.
 Playing in the 2-player online co-op, the game puts each of you in charge of different characters at different times.
 At points you might be in control of each side of the same conversation, at others you might get to separately roam a shared environment, while at yet others you might play through entirely different scenes going on simultaneously.